 Several laws cover different kinds of maritime workers, and where and how you work in the industry determines which one protects your rights.
 Any time you are injured at work and believe you are not adequately compensated, you can file a lawsuit.

-Three main maritime laws cover different types of maritime workers:
+Three primary maritime laws cover different types of maritime workers:

 The Jones Act

-This law, also known as the Merchant Marine Act of 1920, covers seamen, and to file a lawsuit under this law, you must qualify as this kind of maritime worker according to the definition.
+This law, also known as the Merchant Marine Act of 1920, covers seamen.
+To file a lawsuit under this law, you must qualify as a seaman, a specific type of maritime worker.

 The requirements for being defined as a seaman under this law include spending at least 30 percent of your working time aboard a vessel on navigable waters.
 This includes ships at the dock or in port.
 You also must have been injured while doing work that contributed to the maritime work of the vessel.